 E. My front Kayak grip handle, fitted with a SP Gadgets ‘Stem Cap Mount and a Loxx M6 Lower part to connect the tether to.

-F. A Headmount (soon to be fitted with a SP Gadgets ‘Clip Adapter’)
+F. A Headmount (meanwhile fitted with a SP Gadgets ‘Clip Adapter’)

 G. A Pro 3.5mm Mic Adapter & Rode smartLav+ Microphone with deadcat.

 H. A Floaty for use on and around the water.

 I. A GoPro Remote which I use on the Remote Pole (D),and with:

 K. A Loxx coloured big head Upper part, as part of my goto Tethers, based on the Sheaffertec Loxx system.

 L. A generic Neutral Density 8 Filter (-3 f-stop reduction), for shooting in really sunny conditions.